 Rectal cancer is a disease of the elderly, rarely seen before the age of 50.
 There is a slight male predilection which is not seen in cancers of the rest of the large bowel.

 Patients usually present with an altered bowel habit or bleeding 3.

 Although CT can make the diagnosis, MRI has become the mainstay of preoperative (locoregional) staging.

-MRI is able not only to assess tumour stage but other important prognostic features such as local lymph node involvement and extramural venous invasion.
+MRI is able not only to assess tumour stage but other important prognostic features such as local lymph node involvement and extramural venous invasion (EMVI).
 The key sequence is T2WI perpendicular and parallel to the tumour axis.
 A key component to successful MR staging is an understanding of the local anatomy and how it appears on MRI (see MR anatomy for assessment of rectal cancer).
 MRI is usually performed without rectal distension.
 Rectal distension can be considered in the assessment of smaller or polypoid lesions, or in post-op recurrence, and can be done by injecting gas, warm water, or warm ultrasound gel.

 Stages T1 and T2

 Distinguishing T1 from T2 is difficult on MRI.
 With increasing interest in minimally invasive surgery to remove early cancers, these cancers are increasingly being staged using endorectal ultrasound.